Index

 Multiple stable windows are required.

-How PayFlux would alert
+How PayFlux would alert on threshold pressure

 A detection system should not wait for the freeze.
 It should alert on: